-Lucy Scott-Moncrieff CBE is the House of Lords commissioner for standards, a mental health and human rights solicitor, a Mental Health Tribunal and Court of Protection judge and a long-standing Verita associate.
-Her previous roles include President of the Law Society of England and Wales, commissioner at the Mental Health Act Commission, member of the QC Appointments Panel and commissioner on the Judicial Appointments Commission.
+Lucy Scott-Moncrieff CBE is a mental health and human rights solicitor, a Mental Health Tribunal and Court of Protection judge and a long-standing Verita associate.
+Her previous roles include President of the Law Society of England and Wales, Commissioner for Standards at the House of Lords, commissioner at the Mental Health Act Commission, member of the QC Appointments Panel, and commissioner on the Judicial Appointments Commission.
 Lucy led the International Bar Association’s work to develop good practice guidance for legal aid systems across the world.

 More recent work Lucy has completed for Verita includes an investigation, published by NHS Improvement, at the request of the Secretary of State for Health into the handling of whistleblowing allegations at a hospital trust in the West Midlands.

 All Senior Associates are members of our Independent Review Service team.